softdevlife/contributed_articles/notes/how_to_master_data_engineering.md

 and the depth of expertise the person that you are talking to.
 To keep the crew in spirit with your ideas, you should:

-* Have some basic reports, dashboards, and other tools for the users that are less initiated on exploring data within your organization.
+* **Dashboards & Drill Down Results:** Have some basic drill down reports, dashboards, and other tools for the users that are less initiated on exploring data within your organization.
-* Prepare small white papers and documentation of best practices users should do when retrieving data with the database so everyone is on the same page.
+* **Efficient Use:** Prepare small white papers and documentation of best practices basic users should do when retrieving data with the database so everyone is on the same page.
-* Have the proper data literacy training provided to users who want to make insights through raw data that currently don’t do it effectively or properly.
+* **Data Literacy:** Have the proper data literacy training provided to advanced users who want to make insights through raw data that currently don’t do it effectively or properly.
-* Make sure all business requirements are documented like reading a game walkthrough so you don’t need to discuss with your friends on how to progress the game for the most of the stuff whenever you get lost.
+* **Business Domain:** Make sure all business requirements are documented like reading a game walkthrough so you don’t need to discuss with your friends on how to progress the game for the most of the stuff whenever you get lost.
 Google, for instance, provides what each column within their Google analytics sessions represent and provide informative videos on how everything works under the hood.
 Instead of getting stuck on finishing the game in week, months, years, a walkthrough helps you to master most of what the business represents within a week so you can start making an impact to your organization from month one.
-* Find data solutions that are tailored for users that want to make an analysis on huge sets amount of data.
+* **State Of the Art Analytics Environments:** Find data solutions that are tailored for users that want to make an analysis on huge sets amount of data.
 In most cases, an open source or proprietary columnar database that gets accessed through a software that streamlines data exploration will enable your users to get more sophisticated insights than they did before.
-* Have all that has been communicated delivered in a written form to avoid miscommunication and misunderstandings.
+* **Solid Arrangements:** Have all that has been communicated delivered in a written form to avoid miscommunication and misunderstandings.
 It is pretty ironic if your organization does not do that.
 If an organization tracks user behavior to make insights into what is happening, why do not do that the same for the internal employees that are working there?
 Even in organisations that have shown the highest degree of trust, sometimes we slip into biases: the people that you outsource will do shortcuts on the requirements that you provide, people will make wrong priorities of the tasks they have to do based on with the people who they have talked the most instead of the people that need the most attention.
-* Make sure the business requirements given are concise and specific as possible and the tasks provided follow the norms of providing ample time for completing the task without any sign of urgency.
+* **Quarterly Feedback:** Make sure the business requirements given are concise and specific as possible and the tasks provided follow the norms of providing ample time for completing the task without any sign of urgency.
 Furthermore, contacting your crew every quarter for long-term strategic goals in the ventures that you all want to explore is essential so all people are in agreement on differentiating between the most important and the less important tasks which can be spilled over to the rest of the quarters.
 When they come and complain and forget what has been discussed before, remind them about it and teach them to have the patience on sticking with it.
 Make sure on those long-term strategy discussions that you give enough time to your own personal self on learning new skills of your trade that may help within your current crew in your future endeavors.
-* Learn and appreciate the strengths of each key member within your tribe.
+* **Synergy:** Learn and appreciate the strengths of each key member within your tribe.
 After all, you are riding your ship along with others.
 A lot of organizations embrace diversity within the same domain of thought.
 Think of it like a soccer match.
 Not all are attackers, neither all are defenders, even star players on the midfield may not be proportionally all good on the different type of tasks that we have just described so far.
 Acknowledge each members strength and place them in a field they are most comfortable with to boost the team chemistry.
 A lot of successful organizations do that and create a workplace everyone wants to work, resulting in the lowest attrition possible.
 For instance, in one of my school projects, we created a social network with the most basic features in two days with two students that I never met before.
 Regardless, we created the best project in our class because we complemented our own unique skills with each other (one in the front end, another one on the back end, and another one writing the documentation).
 We were all shocked by how we were able to achieve that within a limited amount of time.
 Let us not make 1+1=2, but 1+1=3.

 Following the above is essential for the organization to have a long-term relationship between the captain and the crew, between captains and other